AP9776/Design-Automation/README.md

 # Design-Automation
-Automation of design task in CAD environment using AutoLISP
+Automation of design tasks in CAD environment using AutoLISP